-I believe a work of art bears the stamp of individuality and the national bearing of its creator when it springs from inner self.
+I have always believed that a body of work by an artist cariies the stamp of individuality and the national bearing of its creator when it springs from inner self.
 Being from India, a country with an extremely rich heritage of art and culture, I have always had a deep-rooted attachment to traditional art forms of India and owe some of my stylization to the captivating traditional patterns and the rich array of colors.
 Adapting to Western styles and techniques, and combining them with my lifelong fascination for ethnic arts around the world, have all been a melting pot for me to create this multicultural canvas.

 In my everyday life, my escape, my retreat, is my creative power of Art.
 My work is indigenous to my inner self, and is a place of solitude, passion and contemplation for me.
 The final offering is the culmination of a series of wordless conversations between me and my artwork.
 The subject matter of my work is drawn from my own life experiences, trips, thoughts and surroundings.
 My art is like a journey for me through the passage of time honored techniques, traditions and influences in an endeavor to produce art for everyone to appreciate.

-By now I have spent more years in the US than my own homeland.
-Images, people, places, corners, experiences, moments all show up in my subconscious mind more than ever.
-No matter how much I have adapted to my new life here and embraced everything with all my heart, that love, longing is embedded somewhere deep.
-And hence that tormenting question of "Belonging" comes to mind constantly.
+By now I have spent more years here than my original homeland and my work reflects visions and experiences from this world.
+Images, people, places, corners, experiences, moments from my origin always keep showing up in my subconscious mind.
+No matter how much I have adapted to my life here and embraced everything with all my heart, that love, longing for the roots is embedded deep somewhere.
+And hence that question of "Belonging" comes to mind constantly.
 Where do I really belong?
+My ongoing search for the answer continues through my artwork.
 It's all about that soul-searching, a retrospection.

 Would love to hear from you, please use my contact form for the purpose.